 • Impressionism around 1880

-• The sources of the twentieth century: Monet and Sézanne after 1900
+• The sources of the 20th century: Monet and Sézanne after

-Not to miss, the Rodin area, which gathers twenty sculptures from the French artist such as Portes de l’Enfer (Gates of Hell) and bronze busts like L’Homme au nez cassé (the Man with the Broken Nose).
+Don’t miss, the Rodin area, which gathers together twenty of the French artist’s sculptures including Portes de l’Enfer (Gates of Hell) and bronze busts like L’Homme au nez cassé (the Man with the Broken Nose).

 1 Rue de la Légion d'Honneur 75007 Paris